Skip to Content

 How many devices can connect to a pocket WiFi?

-The number of devices which can connect to a pocket WiFi varies, depending on the type of router you get.
+The number of devices that can connect to a pocket WiFi varies, depending on the type of router you get.
 On average, pocket WiFi routers allow between 5 to 15 devices to connect at the same time.

 Make sure you check this before you rent your pocket WiFi.
 Most pocket WiFi internet providers will specify the maximum number of connections allowed.